 START YOUR FRESHMAN YEAR.
 STAY UNTIL YOU GRADUATE

-Student Media is open to any students, staff or faculty at Kent State.
+Student Media is open to any students at Kent State.
 Start as early as your freshman year and get involved in any of dozens of positions across our 10 Student Media partners.
 Gain important experience that will set you apart from your fellow students.
 Come share your voice and gain practical experience to help launch your career.

-To get started, contact Kevin Dilley, director of Student Media, at firstname.lastname@example.org.
+To get started, apply for open positions below, or contact Kevin Dilley, director of Student Media, at email@example.com.

 FREQUENTLY ASKED QUESTIONS (FAQS)